ilonariegerova/jetbrains_casestudy/README.md

 ## Task 1: Data quality – the difference between NetSuite ERP and payment gateway
 ### Workflow description
-The task was to transform given CSV files into queriable table and perform analysis of differences between these CSV files and `[dea].[netsuite].[TRANSACTION_LINES]` table.
-There are more way I could think of to approach this.
+The task was to transform given CSV files into queriable table in SQL Server and perform analysis on differences between said table and `[dea].[netsuite].[TRANSACTION_LINES]`.
+A list of all differences on transactional level was supposed to be delivered.

+There are more ways I could think of to approach this.
 They differ in complexity and suitability.

-- CSV files directly in SQL Server:
+1. CSV files directly in SQL Server:
   - assumption: CSV files have uniform and correct formatting - no ETL needed
-  - easiest option leveraging SQL Server Import Wizard / Bulk Insert
+  - **pros:** easiest option leveraging SQL Server Import Wizard / Bulk Insert, no scripting needed, minimal effort and setup of architecture/sw
-  - produces unnecesary amount of tables - table for each csv file which then have to be unioned onto one
+  - **cons:** produces unnecesary amount of tables - table for each csv file which then have to be unioned onto one, no cost or optimization considered, not scalable, efficient or elegant

-  - no scripting needed, minimal effort and setup
-- CSV files in S3 + AWS Glue
+2. CSV files in S3 + AWS Glue
-  - assumption: no heavy ETL needed, CSV files have uniform and correct formatting
+  - assumption: CSV files have uniform and correct formatting, no heavy ETL needed
-  - one-time or irregular load, small amount of data
+  - more real-case approach, usable for one-time or irregular load, small amount of data
-  - leverages AWS Glue to extract data from S3, ETL and load into another S3 bucket using Athena, then load into SQL Server via Import Wizard/Bulk Insert
-  - more real-case approach, leverages AWS storage, some configuration and setup needed
+  - **pros:** leverages AWS storage and AWS Glue functionality, Glue and Athena are cost-effective for smaller amounts of data
+  - **cons:** not robust and complex enough for handling data quality, reusability or automation

-- CSV files in S3 + AWS Glue + Python for ETL
+3. CSV files in S3 + AWS Glue + Full Scope Solution
-  - assumption: heavy ETL needed to be performed both on CSV formatting and data itself
+  - assumption: heavy ETL needed to be performed both on CSV formatting and data itself, large dataset, automatization of pipeline
-  - comprehensive solution suited for regular load of big amount of data - complex pipeline
+  - comprehensive solution suited for regular load of big amounts of data - complex pipeline
-  - using AWS Glue with Python script to perform heavy ETL on the data, setting up Athena linked server to SQL Server
+  - princip: using AWS Glue with Python script to perform heavy ETL on the data; setting up Athena linked server to SQL Server or using Redshift; adding explicit validations, error handling and logging along the way to promote robustness, using AWS Step Functions / Airflow for orchestration
+  - **pros:** robust, scalable, reusable solution for real-case problem
-  - requires the most setup and work, however robust and reusable solution
+  - **cons:** requires the most setup and work

+Data quality and validations have to be considered to make all of these options work.
+Let's highlight a few:
+  - CSV formatting: UTF-8 encoding, LF endings, delimiter consistency
+  - data handling: NULL values, duplicities, inconsistent data types
+  - validations: count checks, value ranges
+  - monitoring and logging
+  - alerting in case of fails

 I decided to go with the second option.
-The CSV files were ready to be used as they were and there was no need to prepare over-kill solution.
-I wanted to get myself familiar with AWS as I am a GCP developer.
-Also first option is pretty ugly so that is why I didn't go with the first option.
+The CSV files were ready to be used as they were and there was no need to prepare over-kill solution as is proposed by the third option.
+First option may be functional, however, it is insufficient on many stages.
+Also I wanted to get myself familiar with AWS as I am a GCP developer.
+So getting to use another Cloud Platform was a challenge.

 ### Workflow:
 Use AWS Glue to extract and transform the data from CSV files into S3: